didiersmith/steve/chapters/polymerized-fullerene.md

 Russell wasn't particularly impressed either.
 "Can't you at least add a keel?" he asked.

-"We don't have any robots on board," said Vincent.
-"Can't change anything until we get there."
+"Can't," said Vincent.
+"Robots don't swim.
+We can't change anything until we get there."

 Russell and Stacy groaned and lay down in the bottom of the boat as a grinning Vincent guided them at top speed past the Perth skyline, out the mouth of the Swan, and into international waters.